Do's and don'ts of employee performance reviews

-It is important to communicate your expectations for performance so your employees have a clear understanding of their key responsibilities, the conduct and results required of them, and the standards against which they will be judged.
+It is important to regularly communicate your expectations for performance so your employees have a clear understanding of their key responsibilities, the conduct and results required of them, and the standards against which they will be judged.
 Be sure your performance standards are specific, measurable, and realistic.

 Don't wait until the review to provide feedback

 Companies typically conduct performance reviews once a year – near each employee's work anniversary or for all employees, within the same few weeks every year.
-However, ongoing communication and feedback throughout the year is critical to effectively managing employee performance.
+However, ongoing communication and feedback throughout the year is critical to effectively manage employee performance.

-Discussing negative performance issues as they arise gives the employee a chance to correct any problems early on and work toward improvement.
+Discussing (and documenting) negative performance issues as they arise gives the employee a chance to correct any problems early on and work toward improvement.
 Likewise, providing timely positive feedback can help to reinforce desired performance.

 Do prepare ahead of time for the meeting

 Taking adequate time to prepare for the performance review meeting helps ensure that your evaluation is organized, thorough, and focused so the employee receives the most valuable feedback possible.
 It can also reduce stress on the part of the employer or manager before and during the meeting.

 Remember to evaluate the employee's performance over the entire review period (and not only the months leading up to the review).
 Some of the key performance areas to review include: